Swifterhtmler/Equation-solver-extension/README.md

 ## Deployment

-To deploy this project downlaod the zip folder from releases tab (the current version is V1.0.0)
+To deploy this project downlaod the zip folder from releases tab (the current version is V1.0.0) you should also replace the api key in bundle.js file with your own.

 after the installation unzip the folder and add it to chrome extensions via [extension tab](chrome://extensions)

 or run